-The government formulates taxation policy with an aim of performing a variety of functions and fulfilling the financial needs of the country.
+The government formulates taxation policy with an aim of performing a variety of functions and fulfilling the financial needs of the country by using the money received in the form of tax on development projects.
 Tax is nothing but a mandatory contribution, levied by the government, without reference to any benefit to the taxpayer, in return for the tax paid by him.
 By nature, taxes are classified as a progressive tax, proportional tax, and regressive tax.
+Progressive tax refers to the tax which rises with the rise in income.

-Many often misconstrue progressive tax for regressive tax, but the fact is that they are different.
-While the former is a tax which rises with the rise in income, latter is a tax wherein the rate of tax decreases with the increase in the taxable amount.
+Conversely, the regressive tax is one wherein the rate of tax decreases with the increase in the taxable amount.
 Take a glance at this article to know about the differences between progressive and regressive tax.

 Content: Progressive Tax Vs Regressive Tax

 |Basis for Comparison||Progressive Tax||Regressive Tax|

 |Meaning||A taxing mechanism wherein, the tax rate rises with the rise in the taxable amount, is called progressive tax.||A tax system in which the tax rate falls with the increase in the amount subject to tax is known as regressive tax.|

 |Assessment||On income or profit.||As a percentage of asset purchased.|

 |Ability to pay||Matters||Does not matters|